Wassimulator/SimplyPack/README.md

 ## The Packer

-   **SimplyPack.exe** takes 3 arguments:
+   ***SimplyPack.exe*** takes 3 arguments:
 1 - The path to the folder from which to pack files, relative to the location of the exe
 2 - The path to the output file, relative to the location of the exe
 3 - 1 or 0 to display detailed output of what was packed (optional)
 The packer is pretty simple, and will pack everything inside the folder you specify.
 reserving a header at the beginning that contains the following information consecutively:
 - The number of files packed
-- An array of structs of the type 'SP_fileinfo' which contain:
+- An array of structs of the type `SP_fileinfo` which contain:
         - original file name
         - original file size
         - packed file location (relative to the beginning of the pack file)
 ## The Unpacker
-To use the unpacker make sure you first call 'SP_OpenPack' with the path to the
+To use the unpacker make sure you first call `SP_OpenPack` with the path to the
     pack file.
 This call copies the pack into memory.
-    'SP_GetData' gets you a pointer to the data stored in memory, you should use this pointer to read the data, make sure you copy it.
+    `SP_GetData` gets you a pointer to the data stored in memory, you should use this pointer to read the data, make sure you copy it.
-    'SP_ClosePack' frees the memory used by the pack.
+    `SP_ClosePack` frees the memory used by the pack.
     The algorithm doesn't hash but instead matches file names.
 This tool intended for smaller projects.